COMPANIES EXPLAINED

 1. History and Founding

-Tesla Inc. was founded in 2003 by Martin Eberhard and Marc Tarpenning in Palo Alto, California.
-Elon Musk joined shortly after as chairman and became the largest investor.
-Initially focused on electric vehicles, Tesla has since expanded into energy storage and solar products.
+Tesla Inc. was founded in 2003 by engineers Martin Eberhard and Marc Tarpenning in Palo Alto, California.
+Elon Musk joined the company shortly after as its primary investor and chairman of the board, helping to guide Tesla's early vision and funding.

 2. Sector and Industry